 Some systematic reviews have been published, evaluating different types of programmes, strategies or interventions such as psychological therapies (Meads et al., 2007) and pharmacological treatments (Ndegwa and Cunningham, 2009) from an efficiency point of view, trying to identify which service provision the National Health Service (NHS) should be promoting to reduce alcohol consumption.
 In addition, other systematic reviews of effectiveness, such as on mass media campaigns to reduce alcohol-impaired driving and alcohol-related crashes (Yadav and Kobayashi, 2015), community pharmacy interventions or alcohol management interventions (Brown et al., 2016) have been published, highlighting the most effective in terms of health outcomes.
 In addition, Barbosa et al. (2010) carried out a review of the methodology that was adopted in previous economic evaluations of alcohol treatment, and they offered research recommendations with a view to enhancing the consistency and harmonisation of economic evaluation in the alcohol usage field.
 The added value of this new review on alcohol-related economic evaluations is the inclusion of programmes distinguishing between treatments for people with alcohol use disorders, treatments for people at risk of alcohol-related problems , and policy, legislation and enforcement interventions.
 This implies mapping the efficiency of all available interventions to deal with this public health problem.

-Therefore, the goal of this paper is to conduct a systematic literature review of economic evaluations of treatments for people with alcohol use disorders, considering the findings from previous literature reviews (Angus et al., 2014; Barbosa et al., 2010; Chisholm et al., 2006; Ludbrook, 2004; Ludbrook et al., 2002; Mujoomdar and Spry, 2009; Slattery et al., 2002).
-The specific objectives of this review are (a) to conduct a qualitative review of the methodological aspects of each of the identified studies; (b) to identify the most studied and efficient programmes and strategies to treat people with alcohol use disorders or people at risk of alcohol-related problems ; and (c) to group all existing interventions into the three categories stated before.
+Therefore, the goal of this paper is to conduct a systematic literature review of economic evaluations of treatments for people with alcohol use disorders or at risk of alcohol-related problems and of policy legislation and enforcement interventions, considering the findings from previous literature reviews (Angus et al., 2014; Barbosa et al., 2010; Chisholm et al., 2006; Hill et al., 2017; Hoang et al., 2016; Kaner et al., 2017; Kelly et al., 2020; Kruse et al., 2020; Ludbrook, 2004; Ludbrook et al., 2002; Mujoomdar and Spry, 2009; Rehm and Barbosa, 2018; Slattery et al., 2002; White et al., 2018).
+The specific objectives of this review are (a) to conduct a qualitative review of the methodological aspects of each of the identified studies; (b) to identify the most studied and efficient programmes and strategies to treat people with alcohol use disorders or people at risk of alcohol-related problems ; and (c) to group all existing interventions into the three categories stated before (“A”: treatments for people with alcohol use disorders; “B”: treatments for people at risk of alcohol-related problems; “C”: policy legislation and enforcement interventions).

 Method